openebs/website/website/src/blogs/deploying-openebs-on-suse-caas-platform.md

 author: Ashok Babu
 author_info: Senior DevOps consultant at Wipro works on App Anywhere & cloud-native technologies.
 excerpt: I am recently introduced to OpenEBS, an easy to use persistent storage option for Kubernetes and found it nicely working on the SuSE CaaS platform where I could certify the cloud native databases.
-tags: Kubernetes, Cloud Native Storage, Mayadata, SUSE, Containerattachedstorage, Openebs
+tags: Kubernetes, Cloud Native Storage, Mayadata, SUSE, Containerattachedstorage, OpenEBS
 date: 24-04-2019
 ---